 1. Drive organizational alignment

 Organizational alignment is a process of ensuring that the entire workforce understands, shares, and supports the company’s vision, goals, and core company values.
+It creates clarity and helps employees focus on what truly matters.

-a quote from ibm
+a quote from ibm on employee engagement

 Therefore, internal communicators, HR professionals, and leaders need to continuously ensure that the entire workplace is aligned and connected.
+This means not only sharing information, but also making sure it is understood, relevant, and easy to act on.
+Without this alignment, even strong initiatives can fail to achieve engagement.

 2. Continuously build trust in the workplace

-a quote from pwc
+a quote from pwc on employee engagement

 Similarly to driving organizational alignment, IC, HR, and leadership need to work together to ensure that employees feel supported by their employers.
+When trust is reinforced through clear communication and consistent actions, it becomes much easier to achieve engagement across teams.

 3. Create a working environment that supports remote work

-a quote from effectory
+a quote from effectory on employee engagement

 Take the complexity out of your internal communication